 How to grow lemon thyme is pretty straightforward.
-This little Thymus variety will flourish in USDA zones 5 through 9, remaining an evergreen in zones 8 and 9.
+This little Thymus variety will flourish in USDA plant hardiness zones 5 through 9, remaining an evergreen in zones 8 and 9.

 Plant lemon thyme plants in the spring in a full sun setting and space them 12 inches apart.
 These herbs enjoy well-drained soil and minimal irrigation.

 Attaining a height of 12 to 15 inches, this herb is extremely tolerant of poor soil and drought conditions.
 It is also resistant to deer and has no major insect or disease issues.
 So, lemon thyme care is as simple as planting in full sun and avoiding over watering or sitting in drenched soil, as it is prone to root rot.